People

 Professional Responsibilities

-Patricia is a Tutorial Fellow of Somerville College, sitting on its Governing Body, Standing Committee, and is a member of DPIR's Equality & Diversity Working Group.
+Patricia is a Tutorial Fellow of Somerville College, sitting on its Governing Body, Standing Committee.
+She is Director of Research Methods for International Relations.

 During 2018, Patricia was consultant on a project on Hannah Arendt at the Joint Research Centre at the European Commission.
 In Spring 2022, she co-curated a Public Exhibition on women's international thought in London.